 #4 on our top 10 controversial movies list is a groundbreaking 90’s film.
 One of the most popular of all the Spike Lee Joints, Do The Right Thing pushes all the buttons to ensure theater goers talk about the film long after leaving their seats.
 The movie takes place on one of the hottest days of summer in the Brooklyn area of New York.
 Police brutality, blatant hostility, ethnic pride, and compassion for others will all be experienced.

 Straw Dogs comes in at #7 on our top 10 controversial movies list.
 What will one man do when pushed to his limits?
 In the case of math wiz David Sumner (Dustin Hoffman) it’s more than taking the law into your own hands–it’s survival in the most primitive means imaginable.
 After relocating with his wife Amy (Susan George) to a small town where she grew up, they’re met with hostility at every turn.
 The culmination is the eventual raping of David’s wife.
 Some film editing had to done regarding the rape scene to get a “R” rating.

 2Fahrenheit 9/11 (2004)

 How well do we know our leaders?
 Michael Moore challenges everything we think we know to be true regarding our government, and it’s highest officer, in his controversial documentary Fahrenheit 9/11.
-From the controversial George W. Bush election storm, to the uneasy relationship of the Bin Laden and Bush families over the course of many decades.
-Moore pours on the dissension.
+From the contentious George W. Bush election storm to the uneasy relationship of the Bin Laden and Bush families over the course of many decades, Moore pours on the dissension.

 1The Passion Of The Christ (2004)